kyledy/hospital-manager/README.md

 I find this project fascinating because I went into Computer Science with the intent of pursuing bioinformatics.
-Ever since I was young, I have been interested in the field of medicine, largely due to the fact that my parents pursued medicine while they were in college.
+Ever since I was young, I have been interested in the field of medicine, largely due to the fact that my parents studied medicine while they were in college.
 As such, I feel like this term project is a way to bridge my two passions and pursue my interests further.

 ## User Stories